 Where neutral conductors are a different size or construction from the phase conductors, they shall be designated in the following format.
 Note that neutral conductors of the same size and construction as phase conductors may be identified as per Section 4.1.1.

-Ν - NEU , Size , Туре , Volt , Other Number of Cond.
-(Optional) - Conductor Size Conductor Type Voltage Rating Other is the e number of individual conductors in the cable or conduit.
-Include neutr al conductors s as applic able, unless the neu utral cond uctor is a different size.
+N - NEU , Size , Type , Volt , Other Number of Cond.
+(Optional) ı Conductor Size Conductor Type Voltage Rating Other neutral conductors as applicable, unless the neutral conductor is a different size.

 Where,